Artifacts and Schemas

 - where the diff came from

-- which proof-lane objects were selected, including method and Surface claim mapping
+- which evidence-check objects were selected, including method and Surface claim mapping

-- proof-family results when the adapter declares proof-family manifests
+- evidence-check inventory results when the current Repo Map declares inventory manifests

-- a generated verification budget that shows required, candidate, advisory, move-to-test, and retiring check families
+- generated readiness coverage that shows required, candidate, advisory, move-to-test, and retiring check groups

 - uncovered-path status